-- Equity Universe Cutoff Date: the last business day of February for the May SAIR and the last business day of August for the November SAIR, respectively.
-This is the relevant cutoff date for: - Data used to update the Equity Universe as per Sub-section 2.1: Defining the Equity Universe; - Data used for calculating the updated Equity Universe Minimum Size Requirement as per Sub-section 3.1.2.2: Updating the Equity Universe Minimum Size Requirement; - Data used to update FIFs during the Annual Float Review (May SAIR only) as per Sub-section 3.1.7: SAIR of Changes in FIFs; - Data used to update NOS as per Sub-section 3.2.5: Quarterly Index Review of changes in Number of Shares (NOS). - Liquidity Cutoff Date: the last business day of March for the May SAIR and the last business day of September for the November SAIR, respectively.
-This is the relevant cutoff date for data used for the liquidity calculations, such as ATVRs and frequency of trading. - Price Cutoff Date: any one of the last 10 business days of April for the May SAIR and of October for the November SAIR, respectively.
-This is the relevant cutoff date for: - Prices used for calculating market capitalization; - Data used to update FIFs as per Sub-section 3.2.4: Quarterly Index Review of changes in FIFs; - Data used to incorporate all foreign room changes. - In addition, the FIF and NOS are fully reviewed and updated as of the Price Cutoff Date for additions to the Standard/Small Cap Size-Segments, Standard, Small and Micro Cap Indexes and deletions from the Standard Size-Segment and Standard Index as part of the Index Review. - A business day is defined as a day from Monday to Friday where markets cumulatively constituting more than 80% of the MSCI All Countries World Index free float-adjusted market capitalization are expected to be open on the basis of a security's country of listing29.
+- Equity Universe Cutoff Date: the last business day of November for the February Index Review, the last business day of February for the May Index Review, the last business day of May for the August Index Review, and the last business day of August for the November Index Review.
+This is the relevant cutoff date for: - Data used to update the Equity Universe as per Sub-section 2.1: Defining the Equity Universe; - Data used for calculating the updated Equity Universe Minimum Size Requirement as per Sub-section 3.1.2.2: Updating the Equity Universe Minimum Size Requirement; - Data used to update NOS as per Sub-section 3.1.8: Index Review of changes in Number of Shares (NOS). - Liquidity Cutoff Date: the last business day of December for the February Index Review, the last business day of March for the May Index Review, the last business day of June for the August Index Review, and the last business day of September for the November Index Review.
+This is the relevant cutoff date for data used for the liquidity calculations, such as ATVRs and frequency of trading. - Price Cutoff Date: any one of the last 10 business days of January for the February Index Review, of April for the May Index Review, of July for the August Index Review and of October for the November Index Review.
+This is the relevant cutoff date for: - Prices used for calculating market capitalization; - Data used to update FIFs as per Sub-section 3.1.7: Index Review of changes in Foreign Inclusion Factors (FIFs); - Data used to incorporate all foreign room changes.

+- In addition, the FIF and NOS are fully reviewed and updated as of the Price Cutoff Date for additions to the Standard/Small Cap Size-Segments, Standard, Small and Micro Cap Indexes and deletions from the Standard Size-Segment and Standard Index as part of the Index Review. - A business day is defined as a day from Monday to Friday where markets cumulatively constituting more than 80% of the MSCI All Countries World Index free float-adjusted market capitalization are expected to be open on the basis of a security's country of listing31.